ShaonMajumder/competitive-programming-platform/README.md

 ### 🎯 What This Platform Offers

--   Real-time code execution: Users can write and run code in multiple languages (C++, Java, Python, etc.) using a built-in editor.
 -   Submission & Evaluation Engine: Code is submitted to a backend judge system via a queue, where it is compiled and executed.
 -   Live contest simulation: Ideal for timed competitions and learning environments.
 -   Scalable backend: Designed with future growth and sandbox security in mind.